-ElumTools can compute luminaire quantity to meet a specific light level (on the floor, workplane or calculation point surface) for any Room, Space, Area or Region using the Layout Assistant.
+ElumTools can compute luminaire quantity to meet a specific light level in terms of illuminance or PPFD (on the floor, workplane or calculation point surface) for any Room, Space, Area or Region using the Layout Assistant.
 This very handy command in ElumTools will provide a series of estimates and possible luminaire layouts for you to examine and manipulate.
 Select the layout of choice, compute the actual point-by-point results, AND export the luminaire positions back into Revit.
 It is a tremendous time saver.